wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/2-event.md

     For this unit, select the **Accounts** table.

 1. For Dataverse, you also need to specify the **Scope**.
-This will determine if your flow runs if you create a new record, if a new record is created by a user within your business unit, or if a new record is created by any user in your organization.
+This will determine if your flow runs if you create a new record, if a user within your business unit creates a new record, or if any user in your organization creates a new record.
 For this example, choose **Organization**.

     ![Screenshot of When a record is created with Environment set to the default, table Name set to Accounts, and Scope set to Organization.](../media/flow-details.png)